vlbarou/modern-java-recipes/week-three-basics-streams/README.md

 ## Exercise Two: Questions related to java streams
 Please find below some questions that you need to answer

-### Question 1:
+### Question 1:  What is the difference between Collection and Stream? (answer)
+Pleas provid your answer below ...

+### Question 2: What does the filter() method do? when you use it?
 Please provide your answer below ...

-### Question 2: What is a Function interface ?
-Please provide your answer below ...

-### Question 3: What is a BiFunction interface and when to use it ?
+### Question 3: What do you mean by saying Stream is lazy?
-Please provide your answer below ...

-### Question 4: What are different kinds of Method References?
 Please provide your answer below ...